k4kpk/k4kpk.github.io/sota-guides/Walnut Mountain (W4T_SU-033).md

 ---
 Drive to Trailhead & Trail Guide - Walnut Mountain
 --------------------------------------------------------
+#### Drive Guide - Walnut Mountain (Lemon Gap) from Atlanta

+- **Duration**: 3:45

+- **Google Maps** URL from Atlanta to Lemon Gap: https://tinyurl.com/atl-lemon-gap

+- **Seasonal/Limited Access**: Dirt, but open in winter.

+- **Directions**:

+  - East on I-285
+  - I-85 N and go 17
+  - I-985 N / GA-365 and go 52.6
+  - US 441 N and go 43.5
+  - US 64 E / US 23 N and go 20 on US 23.
+  - Ramp R to US 74 E (Great Smoky Mtn Expwy) and go 22.8
+  - Exit 104 - US 23 Business, Junaluska.
+  - L on Bus-23 and go 16 on Bus-23/Max Patch Rd
+  - L fork on Max Patch Rd (as road turns to dirt) and go 7.7.
+Stay on the main road.
+  - Pass Max Patch parking lot.

+  - Continue on Max Patch Rd and go 3.6
+  - USFS-3505 (AKA Rattlesnake Branch Rd) road Ts in from right at Lemon Gap.
+AT crosses it.
+  - Park at AT crossing at Lemon Gap.

+- **Last McDonalds:** Waynesville

+- **Penultimate McDonalds**: Silva

 #### Drive Guide - Walnut Mountain (Rattlesnake Gap) from Max Patch Parking

 * **Duration**: 0:25
 * **Seasonal/Limited Access**: USFS-96 has a gate.
 It was open 2014.08.30 and 2015.09.27.
 * **Directions**: